Rishabhanatha: Renunciation

 Jain legends talk about a dance of celestial dancers organised in Rishabhanatha's royal assembly hall by Indra, the heavenly-king of the first heaven.
 Nilanjana, one of the dancers, is said to have died in midst of the series of vigorous dance movements.
 The sudden death of Nilanjana is said to have reminded Rishabhanatha of the world's transitory nature, triggering him to renounce his kingdom, family and material wealth.
+This dance incident is found in 100 BCE images found in Kankali Tila.
 He is then believed to have distributed his kingdom among his hundred sons.
-Bharata supposedly got the city of Ayodhya and Bahubali is believed to have got the city of Podanapur (Bodhan).
+Bharata supposedly got the city of Ayodhya and Bahubali is believed to have got the city of Taxila and the kingdom of Gandhara (as per the Śvetāmbara tradition) or Podanapur (as per the Digambara tradition).
 He is believed to have become a monk in Siddharta-garden, in the outskirts of Ayodhya, under Ashoka tree on the ninth day of the month of Chaitra Krishna (Hindu calendar).
+Tirthankaras usually tear out five handfuls of their hair at initiation. Śvetāmbara text Trisasti-salaka-purusa-caritra mentions Rishabhanatha tore only four handfuls of his hair.
+Just as the moment he was about to pull and tear a fifth handful, Indra requested him not to do so, because the remaining hair 'shone like emerald on his golden soulders'.

 Akshaya Tritiya

 Jains believe that people did not know the procedure to offer food to a monk, since Rishabhanatha was the first one.
-His great-grandson, Shreyansa, a king of Gajapura (now Hastinapur) after recalling the last birth, offered him sugarcane juice (ikshu-rasa) with required procedure to break 6-months-long fast.
+His great-grandson, Shreyansa, a king of Gajapura (now Hastinapur) after recalling his previous birth in which he had offered food to a Jain monk keeping in mind all the dietary restrictions and preparing it to be free from all faults, offered him sugarcane juice (ikshu-rasa) with required procedure to break 400-days-long fast.
 Jains celebrate the event as Akshaya tritiya every year on the third day of the bright fortnight of the month Vaishaka (usually April).
 It is believed to be the starting of the ritual of ahara-daana (food offerings) from layperson to mendicants.

 Omniscience

-Rishabhanatha is said to have spent a thousand years performing austerities before attaining kevala jnana (omniscience) under a banyan tree on the 11th day of falgun-krishna (a month in traditional calendar).
+Rishabhanatha is said to have spent a thousand years performing austerities before attaining kevala jnana (omniscience) under Akshayavata in the town of Purimatala on the 11th day of falgun-krishna (a month in traditional calendar) after destroying all four of his ghati-karma.
 The Devas (heavenly beings) are suggested to have created divine preaching halls known as samavasaranas for him after that.
 He is believed to have given the five major vows for monks and 12 minor vows for laity.
 He is believed to have established the sangha (four-fold religious order) consisting of male and female mendicants and disciples.
 His religious order is mentioned in Kalpa Sutra to have consisted of 84,000 sadhus (male monks) and 3,000,000 sadhvis (female monks).